 National Day of the Cowboy

 The National Day of the Cowboy is an event that is celebrated around the country, including right here in Amarillo.
-Local groups have joined forces to teach, entertain and celebrate the eighth annual National Day of the Cowboy with the public.
-The celebration takes place from 10 a.m. to 4 p.m. on July 27 at the American Quarter Horse Hall of Fame & Museum.
+Local groups join forces to teach, entertain and celebrate the annual National Day of the Cowboy with the public.
+This year the celebration will take place from 9 a.m. to 4 p.m. on July 26 at the American Quarter Horse Hall of Fame & Museum.
 This free event will provide entertainment for the whole family.

-In addition to the Hall of Fame, local partners include the Amarillo Public Library, country music station 101.9 Blake FM, Panhandle Plains Historical Museum, Center City and the Amarillo Convention & Visitors Council.
-These partners are excited to participate by leading their own activity amidst the fun planned by the Hall of Fame.
+In addition to the Hall of Fame, local partners include the Amarillo Public Library, country music station 101.9 Blake FM, Panhandle-Plains Historical Museum, Center City, Palo Duro Canyon State Park, and the Amarillo Convention & Visitors Council.
+These partners are excited to participate by leading their own activity a midst the fun planned by the Hall of Fame.
 Visitors can look forward to these activities and events during the celebration:

 - Listen to an AQHA Professional Horseman about working with a horse, plus the partnership the duo shares.